galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >
 >    > ### {% icon question %} Questions
 >    >
->    > How can we check that the cell type has been correctly added?I
+>    > How can we check that the cell type has been correctly added?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > >